Dale Strong

-Education and early career
+Early life and career

 Born in Monrovia, Alabama, Strong graduated from Sparkman High School in 1988.
 He is the son of Horace N. Strong, a founding member of the Monrovia Fire-Rescue Department, and Judy Vaughn Strong.
 He started service as a volunteer firefighter at age 13.
 Strong earned a Bachelor of Science in business administration from Athens State University and an emergency medical technician license from the University of Alabama in Huntsville.
 Before entering politics, he worked in public relations for First Alabama Bank and as a sales representative for Solvay S.A.
 He also served as a first responder and 911 dispatcher for HEMSI and Huntsville Med-Flight.
 In 1989, he was awarded the Public Safety Officer Medal of Valor for his service in responding to a tornado on Airport Road in Huntsville.

 Madison County Commission

 District 4 seat (1996–2012)

 Strong was first elected to the county commission for Madison County in 1996; he was the youngest elected Republican official in Alabama at the time.
 Strong represented the county's fourth district, including parts of Harvest and his hometown of Monrovia.
 While on the commission, Strong also served as a volunteer firefighter.
 In 2011, he worked on developing an early warning system for tornadoes and helped coordinate the county's response to the 2011 Super Outbreak of tornadoes, including charity food efforts.

 In August 2011, Strong criticized Madison County Commission chairman Mike Gillespie for signing a declaration that stated debris removal from the tornado outbreak had been completed; Strong argued that the U.S. Army Corps of Engineers had not yet removed all debris in the county and presented photographs of uncleaned debris to the commission.
 A month later, he announced that he would challenge Gillespie, a member of the Democratic Party, for the county commission's chairmanship, by seeking the Republican nomination for the position.
 In October 2011, Gillespie announced he would not seek reelection.
 Strong defeated Wayne Parker, a former congressional candidate, in the Republican primary for the chairmanship, leaving Strong unopposed in the general election as a result of Gillespie's retirement.
 In November 2012, Strong became the first Republican elected chair of the Madison County Commission.